Venafi/blueprint-securesoftwarepipeline/README.md

 <!-- DO WE WANT TO CREATE A SLACK CHANNEL as we did for venafi-integrations? e.g. " Got questions or want to discuss something with our team? **[Join us on Slack](https://join.slack.com/t/venafi-integrations/shared_invite/zt-i8fwc379-kDJlmzU8OiIQOJFSwiA~dg)** "  -->

+## Who's this for?
-_For engineers and security teams driving fast and secure software supply chains_
+This document is for engineers and security teams who are driving fast and secure software supply chains.

 This document was authored by Veracode and Venafi with the goal of defining a vendor-neutral map of standard controls.
 We welcome contributions to the standard.